Grants & Research Resources: An Alphabetical Listing

 See in particular the following programs:

-- Title VIII Research Scholar Program: This American Councils program provides full support for graduate students, faculty, and independent scholars seeking to conduct research for three to nine months in Belarus, Central Asia, Russia, the South Caucasus, Ukraine, and Moldova.
+- Title VIII Research Scholar Program: This American Councils program provides full support for graduate students, faculty, and independent scholars seeking to conduct research for three to nine months in Central Asia, Russia, the South Caucasus, Southeast Europe, Ukraine, and Moldova.
 Scholars may apply for support for research in more than one country during a single trip, provided they intend to work in the field for a total of three to nine months.
 Advanced language skills and US citizenship/permanent residency are required.

 National Endowment for the Humanities & National Endowment for the Humanities Collaborative Research Grant